All Products

 Overview

-The end-to-end canary release feature provided by Microservices Governance enables enterprises to conduct canary releases for microservices in a controlled manner, without altering the service versions in the existing production environment.
-This feature significantly mitigates the risks associated with canary releases and enhances canary release efficiency.
-For information about how to implement end-to-end canary releases, see the following tutorials.
+Microservices Governance in Microservices Engine (MSE) supports end-to-end canary release across multiple integration types.
+This feature enables enterprises to conduct canary releases for microservices in a controlled manner, without altering the service versions in the existing production environment.
+It significantly mitigates the risks associated with canary releases and enhances canary release efficiency.
+Choose the tutorial that matches your gateway or pipeline setup.

-Implement an end-to-end canary release on frontend applications based on MSE cloud-native gateways
+End-to-end canary release on frontend applications with MSE cloud-native gateways

-You can use canary releases for frontend applications, combined with monitoring and rollback policies, to create a powerful mechanism that ensures system stability.
-The coordination of the three policies can help maintain high performance and high stability throughout the continuous iterations and updates of the applications.
+Combine canary releases for frontend applications with monitoring and rollback policies to keep your system stable across continuous application updates.
 For more information, see Implement an end-to-end canary release on frontend applications based on MSE cloud-native gateways.

-You can use Jenkins CI/CD pipelines to implement an end-to-end canary release.
-Based on canary testing results, you can determine the subsequent steps you need to perform.
-If the new version is proven to be stable, gradually shift more live traffic to the new version until it serves all live traffic.
-If issues are found in the new version, roll back to the original version and troubleshoot the issues.
+Use Jenkins CI/CD pipelines to automate an end-to-end canary release.
+Based on canary testing results, gradually shift more live traffic to the new version or roll back to the stable version and troubleshoot.
 For more information, see Implement an end-to-end canary release by using Jenkins CI/CD pipelines.

-You can implement an end-to-end canary release based on ApsaraMQ for RocketMQ without modifying your business code.
-For more information, see Implement an end-to-end canary release based on Message Queue for Apache RocketMQ.
+Implement an end-to-end canary release based on ApsaraMQ for RocketMQ without modifying your business code.
+For more information, see End-to-end canary release with RocketMQ.